braintree/braintree-ios-drop-in/README.md

 ### Color Schemes

 Drop-In is fully customizable, but we also provide `Light`, `Dark` and `Dynamic` color schemes.
 The dynamic color scheme will switch between light and dark based on whether the device is in light or dark mode.
+The `Dynamic` scheme is only available in iOS 13 or higher.
 Drop-In will use the `Light` color scheme by default.
 ```swift
 // Set the theme before initializing Drop-In
 BTUIKAppearance.sharedInstance().colorScheme = .dynamic // iOS 13 only